 In my test above you can see that Instacart is 25% more expensive.

 I spend about $150 per week on groceries.
-Using Instacart will cost me over $1000/year in inflated grocery charges and fees.
+Using Instacart will cost me nearly $2000/year in inflated grocery charges and fees.

 Is Peapod cheaper than Instacart?

 Peapod was a grocery delivery service that was purchased by the owner of Giant Food stores.
 It was folded into Giant Direct sometime in 2022.
 You can’t use the Peapod app any longer but if you use Giant Direct you are using what was once Peapod.